-Students with a high class attendance record (i.e., 20 or more) and significant participation will have up to 3 marks added to the final grade.
+Students with a high class attendance record (i.e., 20 or more) and significant class engagement throughout the term will receive up to 3 marks added to the final grade.
+Grades in course assignments are also taken into consideration for consideration on bonus marks.

-Please note: In case of absences justified under university norms, contact your academic advisor.
+Please note: In case of absences justified under university policy, contact your academic counsellor.
 Attendance records will be updated accordingly after receiving confirmation from academic counselling.